DarkEnergySurvey/bpz/systematic_tests/readme.txt

 Example
 two_d_correlate.py pathTohealPix/FitFiles*.fits mask=maskFile, output_file=fileName [thetamax=thetamax]
-thetamax is the apodasiation scale, see ftp://ftp.iap.fr/pub/from_users/hivon/PolSpice/latest/README for details ""-thetamax [dfloat|NO](NO) maximum value of angle theta used in the integrals to compute the power spectra from the correlation functions.""
+thetamax is the apodadisation scale, for details see ftp://ftp.iap.fr/pub/from_users/hivon/PolSpice/latest/README ""-thetamax [dfloat|NO](NO) maximum value of angle theta used in the integrals to compute the power spectra from the correlation functions.""